 (image: Pacific Dream Photography)

 The Plum Tuckered, made with Dorothy Parker gin, Connemara peated Irish whiskey, umeshu sake, Aperol, cucumber, cane syrup and lemon, is an aperitif featuring, but not starring, gin.
-Gin is more of a “supporting cast member,” says Slowly Shirley owner-mixologist Jim Kearns.
+Gin is more of a “supporting cast member,” says Slowly Shirley owner-bartender Jim Kearns.
 The drink is shaken with cubes, topped with soda and served in a highball glass rimmed with plum salt.

 Adam Nystrom, one of E.P. & L.P.’s head bartenders, was inspired to come up with a lychee cocktail but with an updated, more modern presentation.
 The Black Thai Optional is a riff on the Gin Sour and made with The Botanist gin, lychee, Amaro Montenegro, egg white, lemon and a coconut charcoal garnish, with the flavors of Southeast Asia in a coupé glass.